dirakx1/ai/FINETUNNNING.md

 ## steps:
 * 1. collect instruction-response pairs
   2. concatenate pairs
-  3. tokenize: Pad, truncate (right size going into the model)
+  3. tokenize: Pad, truncate (right size going into the model) , convert text to numbers and numbers to text (encode, decode) , there are different tokenizers for each model.
   4. split into train / test data.

+# Trainning the model.